 You never get a second chance to make a first impression.
 And that adage holds true whether you’re introducing yourself to someone new in person, or via email.
 In fact, it’s even more important to make sure every single word hits the right note when communicating through email, where it’s more difficult to convey your meaning and intention without the help of nonverbal cues.

 That’s why honing your email writing skills is so important.
 They help you present yourself in the most positive and professional light.
-Mastering the professional email can have far-reaching effects on the recipient – and your business.
+Mastering the professional email can have far-reaching effects on the recipient – and your online business.

 Since email is today’s go-to form of communication, it’s critical that you understand the key elements of email writing for modern-day professionals.
 Sharpening your professional writing skills is as simple as following these seven steps: